 PLM Software : What it is?

-PLM, or Product Lifecycle Management, is designed for manufacturers in the broadest sense -manufacturing, complex systems, construction, agri-food, etc., and aims to optimize the management of products throughout their life cycle, from creation to the end of life.
-It launches the business, research, design, industrialization, operation, and dismantling of the product
+PLM, or Product Lifecycle Management, is designed for manufacturers in the broadest sense – food and beverage, cosmetics, discrete manufacturing, etc., and aims to optimize the management of products throughout their life cycle, from idea generation through design and manufacture to disposal.
+Companies are able to manage their product development and innovation in a more efficient and cost-effective way.

 Metaphorically, they are just like the human body.
 Which has over 600 muscles and 200 bones.
 The muscular and skeletal system are both equally complex just like ERP and PLM and necessary together in order to accomplish the tasks at hand efficiently.

-By centralizing technical information in a common repository and synthesizing key data, PLM enables users to better understand information globally and thus foster innovation and collaboration between all stakeholders, both internally and externally.
-However, PLM does not have the objective of managing flows of articles and notions of stocks and logistics.
+By centralizing technical information in a common knowledge base and synthesizing key data, a PLM enables users to better understand information globally and thus foster innovation and collaboration between all stakeholders, both internally and externally.
+However, it does not have the objective of managing flows of articles and notions of stocks and logistics; which is related to an ERP.

-In addition to the benefits PLM provides inherently, PLM also reinforces the advantages of ERP by allowing a unified management of all technical data.
+In addition to the benefits a PLM provides inherently, it also reinforces the advantages of an ERP by allowing a unified management of all technical data.
 ERP, therefore, relies on the knowledge of the product and its environment provided by the PLM to optimize the flow management for manufacturing and logistics and to have reference product data.

 ERP without PLM struggles to organize product record and may mismanage product changes as well as be inaccurate with financial planning.
 PLM is the starting tool that ERP must follow.
-That is why is an ERP tool is not integrated with a PLM solution it will not function as it should due to missing information.
+That is why if an ERP tool is not integrated with a PLM solution and vice versa, you will not have their full optimal capabilities.

 There is no choosing between ERP and PLM, both are necessary, the choice will, in fact, deal with how to integrate the two applications.
 The two tools relate to the products and are necessary in order to provide a “single version of the truth of the product” to limit the errors of re-entry, and to follow-up versions of documents and products evolving in parallel.